OurMachinery/themachinery-books/tutorials/src/creation_graph/raymarch_output_node.md

 # Creating a raymarching creation graph output node
+In this tutorial, we'll learn a little bit more about the creation graph system by doing a custom raymarching output node.

+> **Note:**  There are many resources about raymarching on the internet, so we'll focus only on **integrating** it on **The Machinery**.

+**Table of Contents**

+* auto-gen TOC;
+{:toc}

+## Introduction

-In this tutorial, we'll learn a little more about the creation graph system by doing a custom raymarching output node.
-There are many resources about raymarching on the internet, so we'll focus only on integrating it on The Machinery.
-The fun about it is that we won't target any geometric figure in this tutorial, our node we'll only query the signed distance, so you can do any kind of geometric figure using the other creation graph nodes.
+A important aspect about this tutorial is that we won't target any geometric figure in this tutorial, our node will only query the signed distance.
+Therefore you can do any kind of geometric figure using the other creation graph nodes.
 You can extend it to play with volumetric effects or other kinds of nice effects.

 When you create a shader for The Machinery, you'll need to put it in `bin/data/shaders`.

-We will improve this workflow, but for now, you can use a custom rule in premake5 to copy your custom shaders to the correct directory.
+> **Note:** We will improve this workflow, but for now, you can use a custom rule in premake5 to copy your custom shaders to the correct directory.

 The source code and a example project with a sdf plane and sphere can be found at [tm_raymarch_tutorial](https://github.com/raphael-ourmachinery/tm_raymarch_tutorial.git), and you can look at [shader_system_reference](https://ourmachinery.com/apidoc/doc/shader_system_reference.md.html) for a complete overview of concepts used in this tutorial.

+## What are our goals?

 Ok, so what are our requisites?
  - Use the scene camera as our start point for raymarching;
  - Blend our results with objects in the viewport;
  - To be able to query the signed distance in each loop interaction;

 Let's forget for a moment that we're creating an output node.
-The shader language is basically hlsl inside JSON blocks.
+The shader language is basically `hlsl` inside `JSON` blocks.
 We start by defining some basic blocks.

- - Enable alpha blending:
+## Enable alpha blending:

  ```c
 blend_states : {
     logical_operation_enable: false